NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/3/README.md

 Upon completion the participants will have gained a basic understanding of the folllowing aspects of the `software template`:

-* Identifing requirements
+* Identifing requirements.
-* Creating templates
+* Creating templates.
-* Parameterization & customization
+* Parameterization & customization.

 ### 1. Create a kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: